Ways to Handle Your Insecurities on LinkedIn

 ► If you were your co-worker or boss, what would you say about you and your contributions?

 ► LinkedIn also offers a wonderful opportunity to talk about what you care about which is a different angle than what feels like the aforementioned bragging.
 Some examples include:

 “I care about the success of the company and work hard to be a great contributor.”

 “I’m passionate about doing things right the first time.
 My co-workers know they can trust me to get things done correctly.”

 “There is no technical challenge that I won’t wrestle to the ground.”

 As you can see, you can even have a little fun showcasing your personality along with your skillset.

 Be brave.
 Be bold.
 Get over yourself and strut your stuff a little.

-And, if you’d like to take the next step and learn how to post content and participate in conversations on LinkedIn, take a look at my group program that will teach you to do exactly that!
+And, if you’d like to take the next step and learn how to post content and participate in conversations on LinkedIn, talk to me about my Elite Posting Program which will teach you to do exactly that!